yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

     ![In this screenshot of a Command Prompt window, docker version has been typed and run at the command prompt.
 Docker version information appears in the window.](media/b4-image28.png)

-9. You may check the versions of node.js and npm as well, just for information purposes, using these commands
+9. You may check the versions of node.js and npm as well, just for information purposes, using these commands:

     ``` bash
     nodejs --version